This post is written for Muslim women seeking duas for infertility.

 O my Lord!
 Leave me not single (childless), though You are the Best of the inheritors.”

 This is my favourite and the one most recommended across the net (from what I can see when Googling).
 Read after making salah.
 It’s from the Quran (Surah 21 (Al Ambiya) : Verses:89-90)

-I also want to share this brilliant blog and read by Maryam Lane – unfortunately it looks like the author has locked her blog but you could always request access from her.
+I want to share this brilliant post on Islam and Inferility on Facebook by Imam Omar Suleiman.
+Maryam Lane also wrote a brilliant post but unfortunately it looks like the she has locked her blog but you could always request access from her.
 This post by her really put things into perspective for me: The definition of a Mother: dealing with Infertility, the Islamic perspective

 I pray that InshaAllah this helps you.